Measures That Matter to Primary Care

 The Comprehensiveness of Care Measure

-The Comprehensiveness of Care measure is currently being tested in the PRIME Registry and is slated for submission for National Quality Forum (NQF) endorsement in 2023 and for the CMS Merit-Based Incentive Payment System (MIPS) Quality Payment Program (QPP) in 2024.
+The Comprehensiveness of Care performance measure is currently being tested in the PRIME Registry and is slated for submission for national endorsement in 2023 and for the CMS Merit-Based Incentive Payment System (MIPS) Quality Payment Program (QPP) in 2024.

 Value Care Measure

-The -Value Care measure is in the conceptualization phase and is being funded through an AHRQ grant.
+The Value Care performance measure is currently in the conceptualization phase.
 Primary care is where most outpatient healthcare is delivered and where more than one-third of all visits take place.
-However; how primary care clinician decisions and behaviors affect total costs of care is being studied.
+We are studying how primary care clinician decisions and behaviors affect total costs of care.